If you’ve been arrested or charged with a crime in Los Angeles, DON'T

 you should absolutely know when charged or arrested for a crime in Los Angeles:

-birth and your home address and that's it.
-Talking to the police and
+and your home address and that's it.
+Talking to the police and giving

-call and criminal attorneys are available to meet with you in emergency
+and criminal attorneys are available to meet with you in emergency situations.

-situations.
-You can rely on a friend or family member to help you reach
+You can rely on a friend or family member to help you reach an attorney.

-an attorney.
-The attorney can advise you on whether to post bail or wait
+The attorney can advise you on whether to post bail or wait for your first

-for your first court date so that the attorney can get you released without
+court date so that the attorney can get you released without posting bail

-posting bail - - commonly referred to as an “Own-Recognizance”
+- - commonly referred to as an “Own-Recognizance” release.

-release.
-The right attorney can give you a roadmap of your case, explain
+The right attorney can give you a roadmap of your case, explain the court

 We help people arrested and charged with crimes.
 We fight for our clients